ManonLef/linked-list/src/notes/notes.md

 - [ ] 2. `removeAt(index)` that removes the node at the given `index`.

 **Extra Credit Tip:** When you insert or remove a node, consider how it will affect the existing nodes.
 Some of the nodes will need their `nextNode` link updated.

+## Notes

+- [ ] go through functions to make sure no errors are thrown for empty lists